 Tire width is the measurement in millimeters (mm) from side to side looking at the tire head on.
 It’s marked on the tire sidewall, item B in the graphic below.

-You'll note that this measurement is often offered in millimeters.
-If so, use this Tire Size Calculator to convert it to inches.
+You’ll note that this measurement is often offered in millimeters.
+If so, use a Tire Size Calculator to convert it to inches.

 3. Find your tire’s aspect ratio.